metalicjames/expo-2020-website/content/about/_index.md

 [Last year](https://mitbitcoinexpo.org/flashback_2019), we celebrated 10 years of Bitcoin, blockchain, and cryptocurrency.

-This year, the the MIT Bitcoin Club is excited to announce the 7th Annual Expo — MIT Bitcoin Expo 2020: Building the Stack!
+This year, the the MIT Bitcoin Club is excited to announce the 7th Annual Expo — [MIT Bitcoin Expo 2020: Building the Stack](https://mitbitcoinexpo.org/)!

 #### Background

 The [MIT Bitcoin Club](http://bitcoin.mit.edu/) is a student and blockchain-enthusiasts run club at MIT, whose mission is to increase awareness and use of cryptocurrency and to provide forums where blockchain-related ideas, projects, programs, and businesses can be studied, discussed, and developed.
-The club has also organized the MIT Bitcoin Expo every year since 2014 — a two day conference focused on all things blockchain.
+The club has also organized the MIT Bitcoin Expo every year since 2014 — a two day conference focused on all things blockchain .

 The club meets on a weekly basis to discuss the technology — both its merits and its challenges — and work on various projects.
-Lately, we’ve focused on improving our programming and cryptography skills, working through exercises in Jimmy Song’s [Programming Bitcoin](https://programmingbitcoin.com/) and learning about new scaling technologies like [UTreeXO](https://dci.mit.edu/utreexo).
-Learning through experience speaks to the heart of MIT’s motto: Mens et Manus — “mind and hand” — and is one of the reasons we’re so excited for this year’s Expo.
+Lately, we’ve focused on improving our programming and cryptography skills, working through exercises in Jimmy Song’s Programming Bitcoin and learning about new scaling technologies like UTreeXO.
+Learning through experience speaks to the heart of MIT’s motto: _Mens et Manus_ — “mind and hand” — and is one of the reasons we’re so excited for this year’s Expo.

 #### 7th Annual Expo